-As part of the project, the foundation is able to offer a young natural scientist from Uzbekistan participation in a two-year masters programme "Landscape Ecology and Nature Conservation" at Greifswald University.
-In addition, we support young students who have formed a grass-roots movement for environmental and conservation concern by offering opportunities for networking and education.
+As part of the project, the foundation was able to offer a young natural scientist from Uzbekistan participation in the two-year masters programme "Landscape Ecology and Nature Conservation" at Greifswald University.
+In addition, we supported young students who have formed a grass-roots movement for environmental and conservation concern by offering opportunities for networking and education.

 In October 2011, a new aspect was added to the project.
 During the project's first year, the foundation has learned more about possibilities for nature conservation in Usbekistan.
-The foundation now aims to analyse landscape and political conditions in order to develop a unique protected area in the autonomous Republic of Karakalpakstan.
-This includes an assessment whether financial mechanisms under the global efforts for climate protection are to be considered.
+The foundation then aimed to analyse landscape and political conditions in order to develop a unique protected area in the autonomous Republic of Karakalpakstan.
+This included an assessment whether financial mechanisms under the global efforts for climate protection are to be considered.

-This project is sponsored by the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety.
+This project was financed by the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety.

 Further project information

 A project information sheet is available for download here.